Reveal: Studio Gang Architects

 Alexandra Lange, writing for Design Observer: “Compared to [architect Richard] Meier, the Studio Gang book, authored by principal Jeanne Gang, is the anti-monograph.
 No flattering, turtlenecked black-and-white portrait.
 No chronology.
 No modernist grid, setting the stage for more volumes to come.
 And almost no photos, or not the kind you expect.
 Reveal is purposefully unrevealing of the results of Studio Gang’s work, preferring to dwell in the realm of process and material.”

 SGA’s research and references told part of the story.
 There was an obvious rigor in material exploration, many historical references, a donation spreadsheet, and a deep sketch archive.
 These idiosyncrasies found a place in the book too.
-In addition to documenting the architecture, for each project we developed a Material Report (in which we identified each project’s most critical material, then looked away from the project but deeper into the material itself), and a History broadsheet printed on newsprint (each with a brief historical account connected to some aspect of the project).
+In addition to documenting the architecture, we developed Material Reports (in which we identified each project’s most critical material, then looked away from the project but deeper into the material itself), and a History broadsheet printed on newsprint (each with an historical narrative connected to a particular aspect of the project).
 For a project that relied heavily on the generosity of its community, the SOS Children’s Villages chapter contains a fictionalized catalogue spread of actual donations to the project.
 In the book’s back matter, excerpts from SGA’s sketch archive are housed as books-within-a-book.

 Reveal is the most first and most comprehensive book of the work of Studio Gang Architects.
-Read more about the making of Reveal in Print Magazine.
+You can read more about the making of Reveal in Print Magazine.